endfront/LayJS/doc/spec.markdown

     - $dataTravelLevel ('LAID.Level')

     - $naturalWidth (`number`)
       Width of the part occupied by text if its a text element, image if its an image element, otherwise if a view then the width occupied by the children parts.

     - $naturalHeight (`number`)
       Height of the part occupied by text if its a text element, image if its an image element, otherwise if a view then the height occupied by the children parts.

     - $absoluteX (`number`)
       Position in pixels of the left of the element relative to the root level ( irrespective of the amount scrolled horizontally ).

     - $absoluteY (`number`)
       Position in pixels of the top of the element relative to the root level ( irrespective of the amount scrolled vertically ).

     - $numberOfChildren (`number`)
       Number of the direct descendant parts of the given part.

-    < !--
+    - $all
+      All the parts within a `Many` type `Level`.

+    - $id
+      The name of the unique key which is reponsible for id for each row in `rows` for `Many`.

+    - $i
+      Index of a (`Many`) derived `Level` with respect to other `Level`s derived in the `Many` Level, as decided by the `sort` and `ascending` keys.

-    - $numberOfDisplayedChildren (`number`)
+    - $f
-    Number of the direct descendant parts of the given part which have display set to true.
-    -- >
+      Index of a (`Many`) derived `Level` with respect to other `Level`s derived in the `Many` Level, as decided by the  `filter`, `sort` and `ascending` keys.

     - $focused (`boolean`)